Click2Cloud/terraform-provider-opentelekomcloud/website/docs/r/vbs_backup_v2.html.markdown

 * `container` - The container of the backup.

-* `incremental` - Whether the backup is an incremental backup.

 * `status` - The status of the VBS backup.

 * `availability_zone` - The AZ where the backup resides.